Joinery: Reinforcing joints

 All reinforcements using wood as the introduced spanning material make use of the item's cellulose fibers to resist breakage.
-Biscuits or Dominos may provide only slight strength improvement while still forming a strong alignment guide for the joint's pieces.
+Biscuits or dominos may provide only slight strength improvement while still forming a strong alignment guide for the joint's pieces.

 Types of wood joints

 Traditional

 Most-commonly referenced joints carried forward from historical Western traditions.

 Modern

+Joinery terms

+When material is removed to create a woodworking joint, the resulting surfaces have the following names: